 Delay Start may be set using a 24 hr clock.
-To set clock for 24 Hr operation, See "Setting 12 Hour or 24 Hour display mode" on page 21 for more information.
-The Delay Start feature may be used with Convection Bake, Convection Roast, Convection Convert, Bake, Broil and Self Clean functions.
+To set clock for 24 Hr operation, See "Setting 12 Hour or 24 Hour display mode" on page 24 for more information.
+The Delay Start feature may be used with Convection Bake, Convection Roast, Convection Convert, Bake, Slow Cook, and Self Clean functions.
+Delay Start or Bake Time will not operate with the broil function.